Salesforce is a cloud-based CRM platform.

 Each Salesforce account has a rolling 24 hour API quota.
-Fivetran automatically reschedules for one hour later any time 90% of the Salesforce API call quota has been consumed.
+Fivetran automatically reschedules for one hour later anytime 90% of the Salesforce API call quota has been consumed.
 This ensures there is always sufficient API quota for other business-critical applications.

 The system table FIVETRAN_API_CALL tracks information about API calls that are made to sync the data into the warehouse.

-Field History Tracking
+Salesforce Field History Trackinglink

-If you decide to use Field History Tracking to track and capture all the changes that occur for selected fields, you need to enable this within Salesforce.
-Because Fivetran updates incrementally and only captures the value at the time of the update, enabling Field History Tracking in Salesforce will create additional tables inside of Salesforce that track all changes for the field.
+If you decide to use Salesforce field history tracking to track and capture all the changes that occur for selected fields, you need to enable it within Salesforce.
+Enabling field history tracking in Salesforce will create additional tables inside of Salesforce that track all changes for the field.

 Fivetran follows a one-to-one mapping with all tables in Salesforce.
 If you can't find something that you're looking for, your Salesforce user may have limited access to the information.
 Fivetran tries to grab all possible objects, except formula fields.